Kebbyzumani97/Kebbyzumani97/README.md

 Hi, I am Kebby Zumani, from Zambia.
 I am the Founder and CEO of
-Zumtech Technologies Limited, a private technology start up company limited by shares.
-I am basically
+Zumtech Technologies Limited, a private technology start up company.
-Looking for software developers to collaborate with on our latest project we plan to embark on next week.
-My WhatsApp number is +260965585121.
-Our email is zumtech.company@gmail.com

 Glad to be here.